SFGLab/RepliSage/README.md

 docker rmi pyreplisage-cuda
 ```

-**Note:** Might be good to install `nvidia-container-toolkit` in your system if you want to use the container with CUDA: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html
+**Note:** Install `nvidia-container-toolkit` in your system if you want to use the container with CUDA: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html

 ## How to use?
 The usage is very simple.
 To run this model you need to specify the parameters and the input data.
 Then RepliSage can do everything for you.